For iOS Apps, not websites

 Click Download to save the certificate to your computer.

-Open the .cer file you downloaded in the last step by double-clicking on it in Finder.
+.cer file you downloaded in the last step by double-clicking on it in Finder.

 After a few seconds, the Keychain Access program should open.
 Select Login > My Certificates, then right-click on your key in the list and select Export.

 Give the file a unique name using the

 .p12 extension, and click Save.
 You will have an option to protect the file with a password.

 Navigate to your certificate directory in the terminal and execute the following command.